gazhay/sauce4clubLadder/README.md

 sauce4zwift Club Ladder Live Score
 ========

+TESTING NEW FINISH LINE DETECTION - WOULDN'T RECOMMEND YOU USE THIS VERSION (YET)

 Reverted some changes in an attempt to make things like move window work again

 Changes v0.0.6 - March 2025